railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/reporting.rst

 * 1. Customers with Open Opportunities:

-        Group by Partner, click the Active button to provide a list with the customer names and the number of draft / open opportunities.
+        Group by `Partner`, check the `Open` to provide a list with the customer names and the number of draft / open opportunities.

 * 2. Closed Opportunities:

-        Click the `Closed` button, then group by `State`, then by `Stage` to display a list of closed opportunities divided by stage (lost and won).
+        Check the `Closed` on filters, then group by `State`, then by `Stage` to display a list of closed opportunities divided by stage (lost and won).

 * 3. Opportunity Sources:

-        The number of opportunities can be displayed by closing date and sales stage, including expected revenue.
-Select only the Closed opportunities, group by Date button, then by Stage to obtain this view.
+        The number of opportunities can be displayed by closing date and sales stage, including Planned Revenue.
+Select only the Closed opportunities, group by Date, then by Stage to obtain this view.

 * 4. Opportunity Pipeline:

-        To get an idea of what your salesman's pipeline is like (or sales team), including the expected sales volume, click the Active button and group by Salesman (or Sales Team).
+        To get an idea of what your salesperson's pipeline is like (or sales team), including the planned sales volume, select the Open and group by Salesman (or Sales Team).

 * 5. Opportunities by Category: